 Sony is a huge name in the headphones department and for good reason.
-The Sony MDR7506 are a popular choice due to their dynamic closed-back design.
+The Sony MDR7506 is a popular choice due to its dynamic closed-back design.
 The cable isn’t coiled, so it can wear pretty easy on you.

 The noise reduction is fair on these.
 It’s not the best, but definitely not the worst.
 Sound leakage isn’t a major problem with these as you can have the sound fairly loud without it bleeding out into the room.
 You will experience very neutral sounds in the lows and highs on the MD7506.

-I think these are a good choice for people looking to play piano with headphones.
+I think these are a good choice for people looking to play the piano with headphones.
 Their not terribly expensive and you get a high-quality product for the price.
 The one thing I wish is that the noise reduction was a little bit better.